content-left-bg.png

 Digital innovation Queensland

-Queensland has proud history of world class innovators, from Peter Doherty who won the Nobel Peace prize in Physiology or Medicine jointly with Rolf M. Zinkermagel to Ray Ashdown who invented the pineapple peeler!
-Over the past 6 years, over 1,000 Queensland students have created innovative digital solutions to enter the Premier’s Coding Challenge.
+Queensland has proud history of world class innovators, from Peter Doherty who won the Nobel Peace prize in Physiology or Medicine jointly with Rolf M. Zinkermagel to Ray Ashdown who invented the pineapple peeler.
+Over the past 8 years, over 2,000 Queensland students have created innovative digital solutions to enter the Premier’s Coding Challenge.

 When creating your digital solution, remember to provide tips and links to further information.
 Your solution could be an app, game or website and should be visually appealing and informative.

-• an interactive digital solution that creates change and provide links for users to access more information
+• an interactive digital solution (game, app or website) that creates change and provides links for users to access more information

 • a video explanation of your digital solution.

-• an innovative digital solution that could be developed into a fully functional application to create change and provide links for users to access more information
+• an innovative digital solution (app, game or website) that could be developed into a fully functional application to improve your school and provide links for users to access more information

 • a video evaluation of your digital solution.